 Outbound prospecting means that the salesperson is initializing contact with the potential customer.
 It is behind all cold contacting-based sales prospecting methods.

-Before having the wide outreach capabilities provided by social media, sales had to rely on outbound prospecting mostly.
+Before having the wide outreach capabilities provided by social media, sales had to rely mostly on outbound prospecting.
 Thus, sales approaches had to be more aggressive and interruptive.
 The sales agent would proactively contact a more or less cold lead and try to sell the product based on its features.

-Outbound prospecting is still prominent in our times.
-However, data insights available today allow us to know more about the prospect when contacting them for the first time.
+Outbound prospecting is still prominent today.
+However, data insights available today allow us to learn more about prospects when contacting them for the first time.

 This means that the approach does not need to be as product-centric.
 Even after initiating the contact, salespeople can focus on building rapport with the potential buyer and learning more about their pain points.